What is the Marketplace?

 - Other features that may be important to you

-When you find a plan you like, you pick it during open enrollment.
+You can pick a new plan during open enrollment.
 Open enrollment happens every year from November through January.
-The next open enrollment period will begin November 1, 2015, for health coverage that could start as early as January 1, 2016.
+The next open enrollment period will begin November 1, for health coverage that could start as early as January 1, 2018.

-If you missed the 2015 open enrollment, you may still qualify for a special enrollment period due to certain life changes.
+If you miss open enrollment, you may still qualify for a special enrollment period due to certain life changes.
 Visit www.HealthCare.gov for more information.

 Enrollment in Medicaid and FAMIS (CHIP) can be done at any time during the year.

 Enrollment in Medicaid and FAMIS (also known as Children’s Health Insurance Program or CHIP) can be done at any time.
 You do not need to wait for the open enrollment period.